 They're easy to cook, too.
-Just drop 'em in the sauce and simmer!
+Just drop 'em in the tomato sauce and simmer!

 No more cone-shaped meatballs!
-These will stay nice and round for you, since they're not browned on the stove first.
+These stay nice and round, since they're not browned on the stove first.

-(By the way, if you're looking for old-school meatballs, don't miss this Authentic Italian Beef Meatballs Recipe!)
+I've been making these GF meatballs for more than a decade!
+But if you're looking for old-school meatballs, don't miss my Italian Beef Meatballs Recipe.

 Recipe ingredients

-- To ensure tender meatballs, gently shape them into rounds with your hands, without packing them tightly.
+- To ensure tender meatballs, gently shape the meatball mixture into rounds with your hands, without packing them tightly.

-- You only need ¼ cup of olive oil if using dark ground turkey in the sauce.
+- You only need ¼ cup of olive oil in the sauce if using beef, pork or dark ground turkey for the meatballs.
 The meat will provide plenty of flavor and fat.

-- If you use lean, white-meat turkey, you'll need to add an extra 2-4 tablespoons of olive oil to the sauce to give it more flavor, unless you prefer a low-fat option.
+- If you use lean, white-meat turkey for the meatballs, you'll need to add an extra 2-4 tablespoons of olive oil to the sauce to give it more flavor, unless you prefer a low-fat option.

 - Use at least a 6-quart pot (affiliate link) to fit the sauce and meatballs.